The Natural Environment

-The western Arabian Gulf coast, edged by salt-marsh and mud-flats and washed by a blue-green shallow sea, has some magnificent stands of mature mangroves, valuable havens for birds and spawning and nursery grounds for a large variety of fish.
-One of the finest area of mangrove is in the Eastern Lagoon of Abu Dhabi, other important stands are on the islands of Ras Ghanadah, Abu al-Abyadh and Marawah.
-Further north, there is a particularly good area of mangrove in Ras al-Khaimah, north of the village of Rams, inland of the long island of Hulaylah.
-Another truly remarkable mangrove stand is at Khor Kalba on the east-facing coast, home to two rare bird species, the booted warbler and a unique race of white-collared kingfisher.
-Other bird species commonly found in mangroves are little bittern, grey heron and moorhen.
+The western Arabian Gulf coast, edged by salt-marsh and mud-flats and washed by a blue-green shallow sea, has some magnificent stands of mature mangroves, salt-tolerant trees that grow in shallow tidal areas.
+These 'mangals' (the mangrove habitat) protect the coast and are valuable havens for birds and marine mammals, as well as nutrient-rich spawning grounds for a large variety of commercially important fish and invertebrates.
+Only one mangrove species, Avicennia marina, occurs naturally in the UAE.
+Three other species have been introduced or re-introduced into the intertidal area in Abu Dhabi where replanting is taking place on a large scale to offset the effects of coastal development.
+One of the finest areas of mangrove is in the Eastern Lagoon of Abu Dhabi, other important stands are on the islands of Ras Ghanadah, Abu al-Abyadh and Marawah.
+Further north, there is a particularly good area of mangrove in Ras al-Khaimah, near the village of Rams, inland of the long island of Hulaylah.
+Another truly remarkable mangrove stand is at Khor Kalba on the east-facing coast, the oldest natural stand in the region.
+A nature reserve and also a Ramsar Convention wetland of international importance, this very special area is home to two rare bird species, the booted warbler and a unique race of white-collared kingfisher.

-Numerous offshore islands, many of them private, ranging from the massive Abu al-Abyadh to tiny islets are a haven for seabirds.
+Numerous islands offshore of Abu Dhabi, many of them private and ranging from the massive Abu al-Abyadh to tiny islets, are a haven for seabirds.
 Huge numbers of migrant waders feed on extensive mudflats at Abu al-Abyadh, which also supports the largest breeding colony of crab plovers in the Arabian Gulf.
-Afforestation on the island of Sir Bani Yas, combined with several artificial lakes supports a large population of ducks, geese, swans and other birds whilst flocks of flamingos stalk the sandbanks.
+Artificial lakes on the island of Sir Bani Yas (a wildlife resort) support populations of ducks, geese, swans and other birds, whilst flocks of flamingoes stalk the sandbanks.

-Abu Dhabis islands also support internationally important populations of five species of tern, Saunders little, white-cheeked, swift, lesser crested and bridled.
+Abu Dhabis islands also host internationally important populations of five species of tern, Saunders little, white-cheeked, swift, lesser crested and bridled.
 Other internationally important breeding seabirds include the sooty gull and the beautiful red-billed tropicbird.
-Magnificent ospreys breed on many of the islands, however one of the most spectacular sights is the massive flocks of Socotra cormorants which wheel through the sky hunting for fish.
-This is a globally endangered species which breeds on a handful of islands in the Arabian Gulf (notably Sinaiya in Umm al-Qaiwain) and off Oman.
+Magnificent ospreys also breed on many of the islands.
+However, the massive flocks of Socotra cormorants that wheel through the sky hunting for fish are perhaps the most impressive.
+This is a globally endangered species that breeds on a handful of islands in the Arabian Gulf, notably Sinaiya in Umm al-Qaiwain, and off Oman.